Chart Color Schemes

 Horsham has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 13 such projects that are expected to impact the area.
-Notable among these are the Horsham Hospital Campus Redevelopment Masterplan Implementation (Grampians Health), Avonnefields Regional Development, Horsham City Urban Renewal Project, and Horsham Recreation Infrastructure Improvements.
-The following list details those projects likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 13 projects that may impact the area.
+Key projects include the Horsham Hospital Campus Redevelopment Masterplan Implementation by Grampians Health, Avonnefields Regional Development, Horsham City Urban Renewal Project, and Horsham Recreation Infrastructure Improvements.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.